mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these)

 **Log**
+* 23 Jan 2021 - finished slides of 06
+* 22 Jan 2021 - finished review of notebook 06 & started slides of 06
 * 21 Jan 2021 - finished slides for 05 & started review of 06
 * 20 Jan 2021 - finished notebook 05 & 95% slides for 05
 * 19 Jan 2021 - found a storage idea for data during course (use Google Storage in same region as Colab Notebooks, cheapest/fastest)